A call tracking system provides value for almost any business.

 With such high average transactions, our client Gerald’s Tires was thrilled when their close rates jumped by 281%.

 As a tire dealer, you had better know how that call was generated.
-And, more importantly, perhaps, you had better have some call recording data so that you can ensure the call was handled appropriately.
+And perhaps you had better have some call recording data so that you can ensure the call was handled appropriately.

 We’re a B2B SaaS company, and we don’t get a ton of calls.
 We certainly don’t get as many as dentists, or auto repair shops, or hotels.
 But, we do receive a decent number of calls.
 And the calls we receive are critical to our success.